bekk/aws-workshop/README.md

 The `infra/` folder, does not contain many files yet:

 * `terraform.tf` contains *provider* configuration.
 A provider is a plugin or library used by the terraform core to provide functionality.
-The `azurerm` we will use in this workshop provides the definition of Azure resources and translates to correct API requests when you apply your configuration.
+The `aws` we will use in this workshop provides the definition of AWS resources and translates to correct API requests when you apply your configuration.

 Let's move on to running some actual commands 🚀